samuellihn/obsidian-freeview/docs/Limits at Infinity.md

 lim_{x \to \infty} f(x) = \frac{6}{2} = 3
 $$

-If the two highest-order terms are the same power, we use the ratio of the coefficents to find the limit
+If the two highest-order terms are the same power, we use the ratio of the coefficients to find the limit

 > The horizontal asymptote can be crossed through, it only indicates **end behavior**